Front Street Surgery

-Patients in the over 80 age group are currently being invited for their 1st coronavirus vaccine.
-If you are in that age group and haven't yet heard from us, please be reassured that we will be contacting you in due course.
+Patients will be contacted to attend for their 1st coronavirus vaccine within the cohorts produced by the JVCI.
+If you haven't yet heard from us, please be reassured that we will be contacting you in due course.

 Please click on the attached link to see an explanation from Dr Daniel Kimberling as to why 2nd coronavirus vaccines, which would have been given 3 weeks after the first, are now being delayed.
 (You may need to copy and paste the link into your browser)

-Flu Vaccinations for 50-64 year olds available from December
+Flu Vaccinations for age 50-64 year olds available at York Mass Flu Vaccination Site.

 YORK PATIENTS - GET YOUR FREE WINTER FLU JAB